NicolasHug/Surprise/doc/source/FAQ.rst

 You can use the :meth:`build_testset()
 <surprise.dataset.Trainset.build_testset()>` method of the :class:`Trainset
-<surprise.dataset.Trainset>` object to build a trainset that can be then used
+<surprise.dataset.Trainset>` object to build a testset that can be then used
 with the :meth:`test()
 <surprise.prediction_algorithms.algo_base.AlgoBase.test>` method: